bjcull/bjcull.github.com/_posts/2018-09-13-xero-con-startup-alley.md

 The booth is advertised at 5k.
 I didn't realise this would be ex GST, so add another 500.
 Once you've secured your place by paying the full amount, you're greeted with the exhibitors manual.

 In this wonderful manual you'll discover that nearly everything else costs money.
 Remember that back wall artwork? ~$300.00.
 Want any kind of media like a TV?
 Starts from ~$500.00.
 Even down to a second stool to sit on. $55.
-Rediculous.
+Ridiculous.

 My expectations were that we'd have the basics covered by the exhibition cost, and that extras (like TVs, more power, etc...) would cost more.
 I felt very nickel and dimed by this part and it's such a shame since literally everything else was wonderful.